halvg/halvg-cheat-sheets/css_cheatsheet.md

 ### Pseudo elements

+A CSS pseudo-element is used to style specified parts of an element.

 | Selector           | Example          | Example Description                                               |
 | ------------------- | -----------------| ------------------------------------------------------------------ |
 | `::after`           | `p::after`       | Insert something after the content of each `<p>` element          |